MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 #### Reference: Prevent memory overwrite on restart

-This policy setting is applied when you turn on BitLocker.
+This policy setting is applied when BitLocker is turned on.
 BitLocker secrets include key material that is used to encrypt data.
 This policy setting applies only when BitLocker protection is enabled.

 ### Configure TPM platform validation profile for BIOS-based firmware configurations